All Episodes

 Well, not if you take the fifth.

-If you take the well, no, no, no, that's not what he's saying.
+Well, no, no, no, that's not what he's saying.

-He he's just saying your claim is meritless, the one that you're making about attorney client privilege, and here's why, and it's outlined in that sentence.
+He's just saying your claim is meritless, the one that you're making about attorney-client privilege, and here's why.

 And that's what he's done.

-It's A or B, there isn't a C. Let's jump into this email dump.
+It's A or B. There isn't a C. Let's jump into this email dump.

 Yeah.

-I mean, I it's kind of incredible.
+I mean, it's kind of incredible.

-And before we do it, um, what happened?
+And before we do it, what happened?

 Because there was a mistake.